Think (Aretha Franklin song)

 "Think" is a song written by American singer Aretha Franklin and Ted White, and first recorded by Franklin.
 It was released as a single in 1968, from her Aretha Now album.
 The song reached No. 7 on the Billboard Hot 100, becoming Franklin's seventh top 10 hit in the United States.
 The song also reached number 1 on the magazine's Hot Rhythm & Blues Singles, becoming her sixth single to top the chart.
-The song was written by Franklin and her then husband Ted White.
 Franklin re-recorded the song in the Atlantic Records New York studio for the soundtrack of the 1980 film The Blues Brothers and in 1989 for the album Through the Storm.
 Pitchfork placed it at number 15 on its list of "The 200 Greatest Songs of the 1960s".

 Billboard described the single as a "pulsating swinger with another wild performance" that had a similar feel to "Respect" and which it expected would quickly reach a million sales.
 Cash Box said it has "wailing lyrics of a hard-luck love affair" and "tremendous rhythmic drive."